Directed Energy Weapons: High Power Microwaves

 Research Concentration Area: High Power Microwaves (HPM)

-HPM weapons create beams of electromagnetic energy over a broad spectrum of known radio and microwave frequencies, causing either temporary or permanent effects on electronics within targeted systems at scalable effects.
-Examples of effects include non-kinetic disabling of computer systems, damaging sensitive sensor or communications receiver electronics, disrupting security monitors, and the compromise of industrial control systems.
+HPM weapons create beams of electromagnetic energy over a broad spectrum of radio and microwave frequencies (in narrow and wide-band), causing a range of temporary or permanent effects on electronics within targeted systems.

 Research Challenges and Opportunities

-- Pulsed power/power electronics, including high energy density batteries, power conditioning, switches, and modulator pulse forming networks that enable RF source development (vacuum and solid state) that increase effectiveness/lethality and enable higher rep-rate and frequency tunability
+- Pulsed power/power electronics; including high energy density capacitors, power conditioning, high voltage switches, dielectric insulators, 3D printed/novel materials and power modulator pulse forming networks that enable higher duty cycle operation

-- High power, low profile, conformal antenna design and radome materials, including very high power RF propagation and air breakdown modeling
+- High power, low profile or conformal antenna designs and capable radome materials, novel array concepts, high power beam steering techniques and distributed beam forming approaches

 Program Contact Information